opentext/appworks-js-example-qrreader/README.md

 ## About this example

-The purpose of the QRReader plugin read QR codes.
+The purpose of the QRReader plugin is to read QR codes or Barcodes.

 ## Usage